-New French health minister: 'Credible risk' of coronavirus pandemic
+New French health minister: 'credible risk' of coronavirus pandemic

-PARIS (Reuters) - New French health minister Olivier Veran said on Tuesday there is a “credible risk” the coronavirus outbreak could turn unto a pandemic.
+PARIS (Reuters) - New French health minister Olivier Veran said on Tuesday there is a “credible risk” China’s coronavirus outbreak could turn into a pandemic, spreading across the world.

-“This is both a working assumption and a credible risk,” Veran told France Info radio, when asked about the possibility of the coronavirus becoming a pandemic.
+“This is both a working assumption and a credible risk,” Veran told France Info radio.

 He said France was ready to deal with all the possibilities and its health system was sufficiently robust and well-equipped.